-Document Name: Asset Management Plan (AMP) Effective from: 1 July 2024 Version: 13.0 Responsible Ma Responsible Manager: 30 June 2024 Page 53 of 109 Chief Executive Approved by Directors: 30 June 2024 Page 53 of 106
+Document No: Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Manager: Chief Executive Approved by Directors: 30 June 2025 Page 53 of 109

 Unaccounted for Gas, or UFG, is the difference between the total volume of gas entering the system at the Sales Gates less the total volume of gas exiting the network i.e. sum of the gas entering the meter at the Gas Measurement System installed on consumers' properties.